 Our thesis is twofold.
 First, profiling on parameter X is ethically acceptable only in case agents are responsible for the costs associated with X (and not only for X).
-This condition can be further specified in requiring that (i) the agent is responsible for X, (ii) X is causally linked to health costs, and (iii) the agent knows that (ii).
+This condition can be further specified in requiring that (i) the agent is responsible for X, (ii) X is causally linked to health costs, and (iii) the agent can reasonably be expected to know that (ii).
 If at least one of these conditions is not met, the same premium should be offered regardless of the person's value of this parameter.
+We consider these conditions as necessary for the ethical acceptability of profiling on X, but do not argue that they are sufficient.
 Second, no parameter from our list actually fulfills these conditions.
 So, we conclude that profiling in health insurance is a form of unfair discrimination in all the cases we discuss.
 Note that our thesis is ethical only.
 We are not concerned with its practical implementation in policy - this question would need another paper.
 Therefore, we do not discuss any practical implications resulting from our ethical conclusions whether for optional or compulsory health insurance.